 Calisthenics is a form of sports in which you use your own body weight as resistance.
 A sport that has grown enormously in popularity in Europe the past few year.
 The purpose of calisthenics is to increase muscle mass, strength, mobility, flexibility and endurance.
 Well-known exercises are: pull-ups, push-ups and dips.
 Calisthenics is usually performed outside.
 This allows you to meet new people and learn from each other exercises that you have not seen before.
 You inspire and motivate each other, so that it remains fun and challenging.

-Calisthenics equipment for every level
+Calisthenics equipment for all levels

 StreetGains supplies the right equipment for every level of athlete.
 Beginners often have the need for ways to ease exercises.
 For this level of athlete, a resistance band can be a perfect solution.
 These bands can make a heavy exercise, such as the pull-up, a lot easier.
 On the other hand, advanced athletes look for new variations and challenges to add to their workout.
 In this case, rings or a weight vest can be a necessary addition.
 We also have a wide range of parallelettes, chin-up bars, speed ropes, chalk and a lot more!